Sunoo/homebridge-gpio-rgbw-ledstrip/README.md

 Built on top of [rpio](https://www.npmjs.com/package/rpio) with javascript, inspired by [GiniaE/homebridge-gpio-ledstrip](https://github.com/GiniaE/homebridge-gpio-ledstrip)

-It works out of the box with nodejs 10.15!
+It works out of the box with nodejs 12!

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-gpio-rgb-ledstrip
+2. Install this plugin using: npm install -g homebridge-gpio-rgbw-ledstrip
 3. Update your configuration file.
 See sample config.json snippet below.

 # Configuration